Skip to main content

 How have you found balancing university and working at the same time?

 I initially found the balance challenging, but after settling into a routine and becoming more efficient at managing my time I have found it easier.
 Juggling studying, working and family life can be difficult at times but I am confident it will be worth the sacrifice in the near future.
 There is always help available if you need it, from clinical educators, university support and colleagues on the ward.
-There is always someone to support you in your role as a TNA.
+There is always someone to support you in your role as a SNA.

 What do you enjoy about the programme?